ATOMIC BATTERIES TO POWER! TURBINES TO SPEED!1 of 13

 We’ve made this pick before, and we’re sticking with it – arguably the third most recognizable woman in the DC Universe needs a big name to back her up, and there’s none bigger than Angelina Jolie.

 JESSICA CHASTAIN as POISON IVY8 of 13

-We're not gonna overthink this one - Chastain is a rising star with the requisite presence and the ability to swing between cerebral and charming (Interstellar anyone?) that the part of the scientist-turned-villain Pamela Isley requires.
+We're not gonna overthink this one - Chastain is a star with the requisite presence and the ability to swing between cerebral and charming (Interstellar anyone?) that the part of the scientist-turned-villain Pamela Isley requires.

 CHANNING TATUM as DICK GRAYSON9 of 13